 At the Trinity School our students never lack individual attention and a strong feature of our CEIAG programme is the ready availability and willingness of staff to help students make these important and life shaping decisions.
 This policy was devised through discussions with all interested bodies and is available in our Staff Handbook.
 It is reviewed bi-annually by the Head of Work Related Learning and the Head Teacher and link governor on the Curriculum Committee, following discussion with all appropriate partners.
 It is underpinned by Trinity’s policies for PSHE and Citizenship, Enterprise and Work Related Learning, equal opportunities, safeguarding, child protection, health and safety and special needs.

 General Aims of CEIAG

-Underpinning the Careers Programme are the three aims as identified in the CDI Careers Framework 7-19 (2015) namely:
+Underpinning the Careers Programme are the three aims as identified by the DfE Careers Strategy (December 2017) namely:

-The Careers Programme should also ensure students are clear about the pathways demands and support available to make progress into employment, apprenticeships and higher education.
+The Careers Programme should also ensure students are clear about the pathways to progress into employment, apprenticeships and higher education.